Trikke for Arthritic Hips

 Yes, I know that this sounds a little crazy, especially for a science buff like myself.
 What does a shoulder exercise have to do with hip joints?
 But there are many good ideas that sound a little crazy at first blush.

 I'm mentioning F-shrugs for the sake of completeness, and because it may be helpful for someone else.
 However I have not seen any research on this particular exercise.
-It's possible that I'm the only person in the world whose arthritic hip has benefited from F-shrugs.
+It's possible that I'm the only person in the universe whose arthritic hip has benefited from F-shrugs.

 In contrast to my individual experience with F-shrugs, aerobic exercise as a DIY physical therapy for arthritis is on a sound scientific footing.
 Aerobic exercise naturally releases your body's endorphins, which can decrease pain markedly.
 (Medications like Demerol are effective, because they affect your endorphin receptors in a similar way.)

-I'm not saying that exercising with a Trikke is a silver bullet for everyone who has arthritic hips.
+I'm not saying that exercising with a Trikke is a panacea for everyone who has arthritic hips.
 I am saying that Trikking gives an excellent aerobic workout, with a minimal amount of stress on the hip joints.
 For people with an arthritic hip, I recommend investigating the Trikke, which was originally designed for fun fitness.

 http://www.trikke.com/